vuquocan1987/QuizzApiWiki/RESTful-API-design.md

-:pencil2: *Include here the link to the hypermedia API documentation *
+:pencil2: <strong>Include here the link to the hypermedia API documentation </strong>